 - Outlining the various aspects and implications of introducing SFT technology into an organization’s existing processes and infrastructure

-- Identifying key issues and questions that need to be addressed in order to maximize the advantage of a SFT deployment
+- Identifying key issues and questions that need to be addressed in order to maximize the advantage of an SFT deployment

 OUTLINING THE PROBLEM

 The increased need in today’s global economy to transfer and collaborate on large files or sensitive documents with external individuals and groups has motivated users to demand better, more manageable file transfer solutions that are easy to use and that satisfy the increasing security concerns and regulatory requirements which many companies face.
 Healthcare, financial services, education, government agencies, and many other segments have stringent data delivery and sharing needs.
-Does your organization have a way to share sen- sitive information in a secure manner?
-If not, many users may be resorting to methods that are unsecure, incapable of being tracked, slow, expensive, or require significant IT time and attention.
-Email, FTP, peer-to- peer file sharing, and overnight services may not meet the security, data payload, speed, cost, and reporting requirements that companies call for.
+Does your organization have a way to share sensitive information in a secure manner?
+If not, many users may be resorting to methods that are not secure, incapable of being tracked, slow, expensive, or require significant IT time and attention.
+Email, FTP, peer-to-peer file sharing, and overnight services may not meet the security, data payload, speed, cost, and reporting requirements that companies call for.

 BUSINESS BENEFITS OF SECURE FILE TRANSFER

-Ideally, a SFT solution will require very little training, have minimal impact on existing user behavior, and oper- ate transparently to speed the adoption of any new processes or policies.
-Identifying the groups and individu- als who regularly interact with external parties (customers, partners, consultants, contractors, etc.) and who would benefit from a SFT solution is the first step in the requirements phase of selecting a SFT vendor.
-Under- standing the types of files and documents that will be shared is a second step to ensure that the confidentiality and file sizes being transferred is supported by the SFT solution.
-Documents that include personal information such as social security numbers, financial data, and other confidential information can be sent safely and se- curely via SFT without the vulnerability inherent in email and FTP.
-And files that may exceed email attachments limits can be sent effectively through a SFT solution.
+Ideally, an SFT solution will require very little training, have minimal impact on existing user behavior, and operate transparently to speed the adoption of any new processes or policies.
+Identifying the groups and individuals who regularly interact with external parties (customers, partners, consultants, contractors, etc.) and who would benefit from an SFT solution is the first step in the requirements phase of selecting an SFT vendor.
+Understanding the types of files and documents that will be shared is a second step to ensure that the confidentiality and file sizes being transferred are supported by the SFT solution.
+Documents that include personal information such as social security numbers, financial data, and other confidential information can be sent safely and securely via SFT without the vulnerability inherent in email and FTP.
+And files that may exceed email attachments limits can be sent effectively through an SFT solution.